 6. Nurses don’t usually, or maybe always, get out of work on time.

 Getting out of work on time, would be the best thing that could happen in a nurse’s life because this seldom or maybe (for some) never happens.
-Nurses do not only attend on the needs of the patients but they also need to document, and endorse patient information and updates to their health care team.
-Furthermore, they would also need to corroborate with other medical staff especially if there are any remarkable changes or development transpired among their patients.
-Thus, get out on time is also most very impossible in nursing career.
+Nurses do not only attend the needs of the patients, but they also need to document, and endorse patient information and updates to their health care team.
+Furthermore, they would also need to corroborate with other medical staff, especially if there are any remarkable changes or development transpired among their patients.
+Thus, get out on time is also most very impossible in a nursing career.

 7. Nurses do not get to have the perks of holiday rest days or even just a fixed rest days.